ricoandreaslepp/python/msg_application/README.md

 Multithreaded messaging application without any security whatsoever

 # To-Do
-    1) Threading is partial
+    1) Doesn't check if user is online etc
-    2) Only server-client communication
-    3) Logging can be improved
+    2) Check for connection closing